-The European Union’s services directive, enacted while the Dutchman Frits Bolkestein was internal market commissioner, has already added €100 billion in growth since its implementation.
+The European Union’s services directive, enacted while the Dutchman Frits Bolkestein was in charge of the internal market, has already added €100 billion in growth since its implementation.

 Greece and Portugal have been forced to implement services reform according to the Bolkestein Directive as a condition for the bailouts they received from other European nations and the International Monetary Fund.

 “Governments now have the chance to show they’re committed to ‘more Europe’,” he suggests, “in the area where it really matters — reigniting economic growth and boosting employment.”

-Companies should be able to provide their services in another European country under the laws of their own but many barriers remain.
-According to the European Commission, up to eight hundred types of business activities are “reserved for providers with specific qualifications” and therefore difficult to penetrate by foreigners.
+Companies should be able to provide their services in another European country under the laws of their own, but many barriers remain.
+According to the European Commission, up to 800 types of business activities are “reserved for providers with specific qualifications” and therefore difficult to penetrate by foreigners.

-Small businesses are often discouraged by complicated permitting laws, different tax regimes and outright bureaucratic obstructionism.
+Small businesses are often discouraged by complicated permitting laws, different tax regimes and bureaucratic obstruction.

-The European Commission seeks to abolish national laws that conflict with the Bolkestein Directive and harmonize legislation for digital services across the body’s 27 member states.
+The European Commission seeks to abolish national laws that conflict with the Bolkestein Directive and harmonize legislation for digital services across the bloc’s 27 member states.

 Rutte suggested as much a year earlier when he said, “I am absolutely convinced the Scandics, the Baltics and other countries will be willing to group together to have the original services directive implemented.”